Mega Millions jackpot reaches $1.1B becoming one of the largest ever

 And in Kansas, winners can request that they remain anonymous.

-The chances of winning are very though, unfortunately, There's about a 1 in 302.6 million chance that you will.
+The chances of winning are very tough, unfortunately, There's about a 1 in 302.6 million chance that you will.

 David Schwartz, a professor and gaming historian at the University of Nevada, Las Vegas explained why people still play saying, “The driving force behind lotteries is that one ticket isn't that expensive but you have a chance for a huge, huge payoff," he said.